The 20 Best Hemangioblastoma Doctors in Japan

 Takatsuki, JP

-Toshihiro Takami practices in Takatsuki, Japan.
+Toshihiro Takami practices practicing medicine in Takatsuki, Japan.
 Takami is rated as an Advanced expert by MediFind in the treatment of Hemangioblastoma.
-Their top areas of expertise are Spinal Tumor, Ependymoma, Subependymoma, Laminectomy, and Spinal Fusion.
+They are also highly rated in 11 other conditions, according to our data.
+Their clinical expertise encompasses Spinal Tumor, Ependymoma, Subependymoma, Laminectomy, and Spinal Fusion.

 Advanced in Hemangioblastoma